 This class will demand a portfolio and resume upon it's completion of a quality that allows the student to pursue job opportunities in their field.
 Successful interviewing and portfolio presentation skills will be assessed, discussed, and honed.
 Discussion and projects will also focus on identifying your worldview and how it relates too your career/calling.
-(Offered every Fall)
+(Fall only)